Geodesy

-Geodesy is the science of measuring and representing in temporally varying 3D of the geometry, gravity, and spatial orientation of the Earth and other astronomical bodies, such as planets or circumplanetary systems when it is called planetary geodesy.
+Geodesy or geodetics is the science of measuring and representing the geometry, gravity, and spatial orientation of the Earth in temporally varying 3D.
+It is called planetary geodesy when studying other astronomical bodies, such as planets or circumplanetary systems.

 Geodynamical phenomena, including crustal motion, tides, and polar motion, can be studied by designing global and national control networks, applying space geodesy and terrestrial geodetic techniques, and relying on datums and coordinate systems.

-The job titles are geodesist and geodetic surveyor.
+Geodetic job titles include geodesist and geodetic surveyor.

 History

 Geodesy began in pre-scientific antiquity, so the very word geodesy comes from the Ancient Greek word γεωδαισία or geodaisia (literally, "division of Earth").